 He lives in the rainforests of the island of Sumatra, also home to tigers, elephants and rhinos.
 In fact, Sumatra is the only place on earth where all these magnificent species can be found living under the same forest canopy.
-If you haven't already watch the video now.

 The bad news is that their precious home is being destroyed at an alarming rate.
 We need to act now to ensure that Armstrong and his friends don’t disappear forever.

 Huge areas of rainforest are being replaced with rows and rows of a single type of tree – the oil palm.
 Palm oil is found in a huge range of products, from toothpaste to chocolate bars.
 Wildlife cannot survive in oil palm plantations.